oauth-wg/oauth-transaction-tokens/draft-ietf-oauth-transaction-tokens.md

 * MUST NOT issue a new Txn-Token when the Txn-Token being replaced has expired.
 * MAY issue a replacement Txn-Token with a lifetime exceeding the lifetime of the input Txn-Token, subject to the policy of the TTS.
 * SHOULD limit the number of times a Txn-Token is replaced if it allows extending the lifetime beyond that of the input Txn-Token to reduce replay risks.
-* When the subsequent transaction token is created, the TTS should maintain the call chain of requesting workloads in the subsequently issued transaction token.
+* When the subsequent Txn-Token is created, the TTS should maintain the call chain of requesting workloads in the subsequently issued transaction token.
 The mechanisms for managing this delegation chain is out of scope for this specification.

 ## Determining signing keys